yenta20/doc/decisions/backend/0004-api-structure.md

 ```
 * **PUT /profile** - create/update profile
 ```
-Profile constraints:
+*Profile constraints:*
- - name: from 2 to 80 characters (can't be blank)
+ - name: from 2 to 80 characters, can't be blank, leading and trailing spaces are trimmed, spaces inside allowed
- - nick: from 2 to 64 characters (can't be blank)
+ - nick: from 2 to 64 characters, can't be blank, leading and trailing spaces are trimmed, spaces inside are not allowed
  - account_type: `public` or `private` (empty value will be treated as `public`)
- - email: from 6 to 50 characters (can't be blank)
+ - email: no restrictions because user can't edit email in application
  - bio: any text (can be blank)
 ```
 * **PUT /profile/avatar** - upload avatar